-- (1) Grading conducted in compliance with the following permits/approvals which authorize grading:

-- a.
-Sand and gravel site permit.

-- b.
-Tentative tract map.

-- c.
-Area Plan.

-- d.
-Use Permit.

-- e.
-Coastal Development Permit.

-- (2) Emergency grading to correct recent acts of nature in order to comply with the requirements of the Grading Code and Fire Code for public safety purposes and not related to new development.

-- (d) For purposes of this section, the total number of cubic yards shall be the larger of cut (including any export) or fill (including any import).

-- (e) No zone changes or discretionary permit per Zoning Code section 7-9-150 125 shall be approved for property on which a violation of the provisions of the Grading and Excavation Code exists, including work performed not in accordance with approved grading plans, unless conditioned to require such violation to be corrected or mitigated to the satisfaction of the Building Official prior to the issuance of any building permits.
+- (c) A site development permit shall not be required under the following conditions: - (1) Grading conducted in compliance with the following permits/approvals which authorize grading: - a.
+Sand and gravel site permit. - b.
+Tentative tract map. - c.
+Area plan. - d.
+Use permit. - e.
+Coastal development permit. - (2) Emergency grading to correct recent acts of nature in order to comply with the requirements of the Grading Code and Fire Code for public safety purposes and not related to new development. - (d) For purposes of this section, the total number of cubic yards shall be the larger of cut (including any export) or fill (including any import). - (e) No zone change or discretionary permit per Zoning code section 7-9-150 TBD shall be approved for property on which a violation of the provisions of the Grading and Excavation Code exists, including work performed not in accordance with approved grading plans, unless conditioned to require such violation to be corrected or mitigated to the satisfaction of the Building Official prior to the issuance of any building permits.

 Sec.
-7-9-67. - E4 "Small Estates" District-Lighting and illumination.
+7-9-67. - RE "Residential Estates" District Lighting and illumination (New)